-We Provide Advice To Businesses – We can provide advice to Devon and Somerset businesses on a wide variety of legislation and issues (contact us for more info).
+We Provide Advice To Businesses – We can provide advice to Devon, Somerset and Torbay businesses on a wide variety of legislation and issues (contact us for more info).

 Consumer Advice – This is provided through our partner organisation the Citizens Advice Consumer Service.